pglass/how-do-i-locust/README.md

     def is_slave():
         return '--slave' in sys.argv

+##### Event hooks
+Locust has some nifty event hooks that let you execute a function when that event is fired.
+Locust has [some built-in events](http://docs.locust.io/en/latest/api.html#available-hooks), or you can create your own:

+    import locust.events

+    my_event = locust.events.EventHook()

+    def handler1(a, b): print "handled", a, b def handler2(a, b): print "sum", a + b

+    my_event += handler1
+    my_event += handler2

+    # invokes each event handler in the order you inserted them
+    # note that you have to use keyworded arguments when you call .fire()
+    my_event.fire(a=1, b=2)

+##### Pre-test actions
+There are several different points at which you can do something before the test starts.
+Some of these are kind of non-obvious, and I ran into situations where a setup task was being run every time a new user was spawned (during rampup) instead of just when load generation started.
+Anyway, these are the points at which you can do something before/after your test:

+1. *At process startup*: You can do whatever you like in the global scope of your locust file, but this will only occur once for the entire time your locust process is running.
+I read config files and do other "framework" setup, like registering event handlers or preparing integration with another service. import locust
+        # read the config file once, at the start of the locust process
+        CONF = get_config()
+        # only register this event handler once
+        locust.events.locust_start_hatching += get_auth_token

+        class MyTasks(locust.TaskSet):
+            ...
+2. *At test start*: You click the start button to start load generation You can hook into this by attaching event handlers to the  `locust.events.locust_start_hatching` event: def do_thing():
+            # do a thing
+        locust.events.locust_start_hatching += do_thing
+This will call `do_thing` exactly once when you press the start button.
+If you're running locust in master/slave mode, then `locust.events.locust_start_hatching` fires only on slaves, and `locust.events.master_start_hatching` fires only on the master.
+3. *At user spawn time*: You can do per-user setup in two places.
+Locust will call the `on_start` method when a Locust user is started: class MyTasks(locust.TaskSet): def on_start(self):
+                # Each locust user gets a different id
+                self.random_id = str(uuid.uuid4())
+Locust creates a new instance of your TaskSet class once per user, so you can also do setup in the class constructor (I think this is less preferred):
+        class MyTasks(locust.TaskSet):
+            def __init__(self, *args, **kwargs):
+                super(MyTasks, self).__init__(*args, **kwargs)
+                # Each locust user gets a different id
+                self.random_id = str(uuid.uuid4())

 ##### Grouping requests in the report
 By default, locust will use `/resources/{uuid}` as the name that shows up